 Though efforts to make Juneteenth a federal holiday are ongoing, it is currently recognized by 45 states and the District of Columbia.”

 The history of slavery in the United States has long been seen as a conflict between North and South, but the true story is much more complicated.
 Join Associate Curator Nick Foster as he examines the history of slavery in Wilton.

 The former President of the Society’s Board of Trustees, the late Walter Smith was an expert on all things antique tools.
 Join him as he explores the collection of tools he donated to the Society inside the 1860’s Abbott Barn.

-It’s unfortunate movie theaters no longer play newsreels before films, but that’s not gonna stop Associate Curator Nick Foster from trying them back.
+It’s unfortunate movie theaters no longer play newsreels before films, but that’s not gonna stop Associate Curator Nick Foster from trying to bring them back.
 Join him as he explores some headlines from history related to some of Wilton’s most unusual weather events.